kmkz272/Echoes-SC-port/readme_echoes.txt

 - Thanks Levi for his bug reports.
 - Gametitle script: I am not sure who did this.
 - Other scripts: kmkz.
-- You can make your own version of this port as long as you respect the credits and do not use it for shady purposes like being disrectful to someone, smuggling malware, sharing fake fixes or whatever the creative minds of the trolls can come with.